gmccreight/Flask-and-React-TODO/README.md

 This is a simple Todo application built with Flask (backend) and React (frontend).
-It uses Tailwind CSS for styling, Radix UI for simple components, and shadcn for more complex components.
+It uses Tailwind CSS for styling, Radix UI for simple components, and shadcn to generate more complex components.

 ## Prerequisites